Best Forensic Psychology Programs in California

 Online Learning - Visit Website

 The Chicago School's M.A.
-Forensic Psychology program provides comprehensive training for professionals seeking to work at the intersection of psychology and law.
-This online program equips students with advanced skills in legal psychology, preparing them for diverse career paths in clinical and non-clinical settings.
-The non-licensure track offers flexibility for those interested in forensic mental health evaluation, criminal justice, and public policy roles.
-Students gain expertise in understanding complex legal and psychological dynamics, preparing them to make significant contributions in child welfare, correctional facilities, government agencies, and victim advocacy.
+Forensic Psychology program offers a Non-Licensure Track through online delivery, providing comprehensive training at the psychology-law intersection.
+This flexible program equips students with advanced skills in legal psychology for careers in forensic mental health evaluation, criminal justice, and public policy.
+Students gain expertise in understanding complex legal and psychological dynamics for roles in child welfare, correctional facilities, government agencies, and victim advocacy.
+The program requires an entrance exam for admission.
+With both online and campus options available at multiple locations, it prepares professionals for diverse career paths in clinical and non-clinical forensic settings.

 Doctorate - Psy.D.
 Clinical Forensic Psychology (Clinical Forensic)